Ukraine discloses number of children killed since beginning of war | News.az

 Ukraine discloses number of children killed since beginning of war

-As many as 231 children have been killed and 427 others injured since the beginning of the war in Ukraine, the Prosecutor General’s Office of the country said on its Telegram channel on Thursday, News.Az reports.
+As many as 261 children have been killed and 463 others injured since the beginning of the war in Ukraine, the Prosecutor General’s Office of the country said on Friday, News.Az reports.

 These figures are not final, since work is underway to establish them in places of active hostilities, the Prosecutor General’s Office said.